-All accidents and incidents occurring at work are to be recorded on the corporate online safety management system, RIVO.
+All accidents and incidents occurring at work are to be recorded on the corporate online safety management system, Sphera.
 As much detailed information as possible, including corrective action, should be included in the accident report.
 This includes injury, damage or loss of plant, equipment or materials.
 Near misses are also to be recorded to establish whether corrective action is required to eradicate dangerous trends.
 Service Managers and Heads of Service are to check their service entries in the online safety management regularly.

-All incidents reportable under The Reporting of Incidents, Diseases and Dangerous Occurrence Regulations (RIDDOR) will be reported by the service's respective health and safety adviser to the relevant enforcement body.
-The Health and Safety Manager will be notified of all RIDDOR notifications being made by the service.
+All incidents reportable under The Reporting of Incidents, Diseases and Dangerous Occurrence Regulations (RIDDOR) will be reported to the relevant enforcement body.
+The Health and Safety Manager will be notified of all RIDDOR notifications and reports will be made in conjunction with Health and Safety Advisers.